Pylons/pyramid/docs/narr/hooks.rst

 The :term:`not found view` callable is a view callable like any other.
-The :term:`view configuration` which causes it to be a "not found" view consists only of naming the :exc:`pyramid.exceptions.NotFound` class as the ``context`` of the view configuration.
+The :term:`view configuration` which causes it to be a "not found" view consists only of naming the :exc:`pyramid.response.HTTPNotFound` class as the ``context`` of the view configuration.

 If your application uses :term:`imperative configuration`, you can replace